ietf-satp/draft-ietf-satp-core/draft-ietf-satp-core.md

 ### Gateway Credential

-This payload is the actual credential of the gateway (token, certificate, string, etc.) with a string based encoding based on the corresponding Gateway Credential Type.
+This payload is the actual credential of the gateway (token, certificate, string) with a string based encoding based on the corresponding Gateway Credential Type.

 ### Gateway Identifier